Stress management guidance for line managers

 To support you with completing the Stress Risk Assessment, you can ask the individual or team to complete the following:

-• Perceived Stress Assessment tool – This is designed to measure individual stress levels by looking at how different situations affect feelings and thinking.
+• Perceived Stress Assessment tool (.docx) – This is designed to measure individual stress levels by looking at how different situations affect feelings and thinking.

-Occupational Health Advisors may recommend stress risk assessment for individuals who have been suffering stress.
+Occupational Health Advisers may recommend stress risk assessment for individuals who have been suffering stress.
 It is also a useful to carry out assessments for teams where there are stress related issues or are undergoing significant change.

 Arrow symbol